These Dinnerware Sets Are Versatile Enough to Go From Takeout Nights to Dinner Parties

 Best Classic White Dinnerware Sets

 Let’s get one thing straight: All-white plates are a good bet in the dinnerware department.
 Exhibit A: They truly match anything.
 Exhibit B: Food looks really good when served on them.
 Plus they don’t have to be boring—that’s why we suggest opting for a set that features unique details.
-Arhaus’s Avignon collection, for instance, brings an eclectic rippled edge to plates and cereal bowls that would look lovely layered at the table.
-The same goes for the exaggerated rolled rims of the sculptural Gianfranco Frattini CB2 collection, ideal for the matching pasta and soup bowls to nestle within.
-(No joke: Berry, a former tabletop editor who has at least 15 different patterns and sets, has had 34 pieces from the Frattini collection in her cart since Black Friday.).
+Costa Nova’s Pearl collection, for instance, brings an eclectic rippled edge to plates and cereal bowls that would look lovely layered at the table.
+The same goes for the exaggerated rolled rims of the sculptural Anthropologie Matilda dinner plates, ideal for the matching pasta bowls and side plates to nestle within.
+Villeroy & Boch’s Manoir dinnerware lends a certain classic element to the table and is extremely durable even in restaurants (Chez Noir in Carmel-by-the-Sea, California, swears by these plates).

 Best Minimalist Dinnerware Sets

 If you don’t really consider yourself a collector, prefer to reserve colorful patterns for the tablecloth, or tend to gravitate toward uncluttered designs in general (from your jewelry to your closet), we recommend sticking to simple sets in neutral colors.
-Our ideal minimalist dinner plates downplay textures and pattern play in favor of clean shapes and subdued palettes.
-Both our preferred picks are made from stoneware that skews a bit more modern; featuring a raised lip or organically curvy silhouette that’ll still stack neatly in a kitchen cabinet.
+Ideal minimalist dinner plates downplay textures and pattern play in favor of clean shapes and subdued palettes.
+Our preferred picks are made from stoneware that skews a bit more modern, featuring a raised lip or organically curvy silhouette that’ll still stack neatly in a kitchen cabinet.
 They promise to elevate your spread to a more sophisticated setting.
+Crate & Barrel’s Craft collection is a favorite of Julia’s; the matte glaze adds a contemporary, natural vibe, akin to more expensive brands.

 Best Blue and White Dinnerware Sets